Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Square container

 It follows from the lemma that $\I_1$ has a solution if and only if $\I_2$ has one, so that the problems are equivalent under polynomial time reductions.

-The first step in proving Lemma~\ref{lem:squarePack} is to prove that the blue and green pieces, up to a rotation, can only be placed in the canonical way, i.e., even when we disregard the turquoise and orange pieces and the inner pieces.
-To prove this, we consider the situation when $\eps$ gets very small, as shown in Figure~\ref{fig:squareRed2} (left), so that the blue and green pieces cover almost all of $\cont$.
+The first step in proving \Cref{lem:squarePack} is to prove that the blue and green pieces, up to a rotation, can only be placed in the canonical way, i.e., even when we disregard the turquoise and orange pieces and the inner pieces.
+To prove this, we consider the situation when $\eps$ gets very small, as shown in \Cref{fig:squareRed2} (left), so that the blue and green pieces cover almost all of~$\cont$.
 Then all the turquoise and orange pieces are skinny, and the $4$-monotone polygon $\cont$ is very small.
-When changing $\eps$, we keep all angles constant and the blue pieces constant, and $\cont$ is scaled appropriately so that it fits in the central square of size $\eps\times\eps$ (this square is drawn with dashed segments in Figure~\ref{fig:squareRed}).
+When changing $\eps$, we keep all angles constant and the blue pieces constant, and $\cont$ is scaled appropriately so that it fits in the central square of size $\eps\times\eps$ (this square is drawn with dashed segments in \Cref{fig:squareRed}).
+We will eventually scale the pieces from $\I_1$ so that they fit in a square of size $\eps\times\eps$.
+Since they originally fit in a container of size $O(n^4)\times O(n)$ and $\eps$ is a constant, this scaling is polynomial and thus allowed in our reduction.

-\begin{lemma} If $\eps$ is sufficiently small, the canonical placement is the only way to place the blue and green pieces into $\sqcont$, i.e., even when the turquoise and orange pieces and the inner pieces do not have to be placed.
+\begin{lemma} If $\eps>0$ is a sufficiently small constant, the canonical placement is the only way to place the blue and green pieces into $\sqcont$, i.e., even when the turquoise and orange pieces and the inner pieces do not have to be placed.
 (When rotations are allowed, the three rotations of this packing by angles $\pi/2,\pi,3\pi/2$ are also possible.) \end{lemma}

 \begin{proof} Suppose for {the purpose of} contradiction that for arbitrarily small $\eps>0$, there are other ways in which the eight pieces can be placed.
 For every $m\in\N$, let $Q_m$ be such a placement for some $\eps\in (0,1/m)$.
-Recall that the blue pieces are independent of $\eps$, and note that as $m\longrightarrow\infty$, the shape of the green pieces converge to the pieces shown in Figure~\ref{fig:squareRed2}.
+Recall that the blue pieces are independent of $\eps$, and note that as $m\longrightarrow\infty$, the shape of the green pieces converge to the pieces shown in \Cref{fig:squareRed2} (left).
 Note that the pieces are compact sets in the plane, and recall that the Hausdorff distance turns the set of non-empty compact sets into a compact metric space in its own right.
 By passing to a subsequence, we may therefore assume that for each piece $p$, the placement of $p$ according to $Q_m$ is likewise converging with respect to the Hausdorff distance.